 Without using FUNNEL, the operations team independently found the performance change after 1.5 h and then quickly fixed the issue.
-The operations team confirmed that the occurrence of the unexpected behavior changes due to the software upgrade was a real significant incident.
+The operations team confirmed that the occurrence of the unexpected behavior changes due to the software upgrade was a real significant incidents.
 It was later carefully investigated.
 Specifically, the anti-cheating service injects a check program, which is implemented with JSON, into every advertisement to determine whether a click on the advertisement is performed by a human or is a cheat executed by an automated program.
 However, the software upgrade failed to load the JSON program on the iPhone browsers, i.e., the check program was not effective for iPhone users.
 Therefore, all clicks on the advertisements by iPhone users were considered as cheats, which resulted in the decline in advertising revenue.
-The number of cheating clicks monitored by the anti-cheating service returned to the normal level after the operations team had remedied the situation, and thus, a negative level shift occurred 1.5 h after the software upgrade.
+The number of cheating clicks monitored by the anti-cheating service returned to the normal level after the operations team had remedied the situation, and thus, a positive level shift occurred 1.5 h after the software upgrade.

-Had the operations team used FUNNEL to assess the impact of the erroneous software upgrade, they could have much more timely mitigated the loss caused by the software upgrade.
+Had the operations team used FUNNEL to assess the impact of the erroneous software upgrade, they could have much more timely mitigated the loss caused by the upgrade.
+The KPIs had strong seasonality, but FUNNEL still accurately detected the performance changes and identified that the performance changes are induced by the software upgrade, which demonstrated that FUNNEL performed very well in the face of seasonal KPIs.